cphillipp/michiganatm/wp-content/themes/the-bootstrap/readme.txt

 The Theme is 100% responsive - you do not need a seperate mobile-Theme with this layout.
 It has a seperate Sidebar just for image pages, to make it a special place to show your pictures!
-The Bootstrap is fully compatible with WordPress SEO by Yoast!
+Claymoredesigns is fully compatible with WordPress SEO by Yoast!

 Please note: